-Recommendation for Storing Data for Implementation of Network Resilience (SM-DR24): Data pertaining to Retries, Timeouts, Circuit Breaking settings, Canary deployments etc. (in general all configuration plane configuration data) should be stored in robust data stores such as Key/Value stores.
+Recommendation for Storing Data for Implementation of Network Resilience (SM-DR25): Data pertaining to retries, timeouts, circuit breaking settings, or canary deployments (in general, all control plane configuration data) should be stored in robust data stores, such as Key/Value stores.

-Recommendation for Implementation of Health Checking of Service Instances (SM-DR25): The Health checking function for service instances should be tightly integrated with service discovery function to maintain the integrity of the information used for load balancing.
+Recommendation for Implementation of Health Checking of Service Instances (SM-DR26): The health checking function for service instances should be tightly integrated with the service discovery function to maintain the integrity of the information used for load balancing.

-This health data can be reported to a central health checking service (or a central service discovery system), but it may also be used only locally (e.g., a service proxy performs health checking on open connections it maintains and makes local load balancing decisions avoiding hosts it deems to be unhealthy).
+This health data can be reported to a central health checking service (or a central service discovery system), but it may also be used locally only (e.g., a service proxy performs health checking on open connections it maintains, makes local load balancing decisions, and avoids hosts it deems to be unhealthy).

-4.7 Configuration for Cross Origin Resource Sharing (CORS)
+4.7 Configuration for Cross-Origin Resource Sharing (CORS)

-Recommendation for Cross Origin Resource Sharing (CORS) (SM-DR26): An edge service (entry point for microservice) may often have to be configured for CORS for communicating with external service such as web UI client service [15].
-The CORS policy for an edge service must be configured using the Service Mesh capability (e.g., VirtualService resource's CorsPolicy configuration in Istio) rather than handling it through microservice application service code.
+Recommendation for Cross-Origin Resource Sharing (CORS) (SM-DR27): An edge service (i.e., entry point for microservice) may often have to be configured for CORS for communicating with external services, such as a web UI client service [15].
+The CORS policy for an edge service should be configured using the Service Mesh capability (e.g., VirtualService resource's CorsPolicy configuration in Istio) rather than handling it through the microservice application service code.